-James N. Ingle, MD
+James N. Ingle, MD, FASCO

 Mayo Clinic Cancer Center

 His primary interests are pharmacogenomics and translational research involving endocrine therapy of breast cancer, and the biology of endocrine sensitivity.
-His clinical research has impacted clinical practice.
+His clinical and translational research has impacted clinical practice.
 He has served on numerous national and international bodies such as the NIH (1990, Conference Vice-Chair) and St. Gallen (2003-2013) Consensus Conference Panels on early breast cancer (Co-Chair of the 2009 St. Gallen Conference), and the NCI Breast Cancer Steering Committee.

 When you give to BCRF, you're funding critical hours in the lab.
 More time for research means longer, healthier lives for the ones we love.